fetch-kit/chaos-fetch/README.md

 - The proxy tracks how many requests each key has made in the current window.
 - If the number of requests exceeds `limit`, further requests from that key receive a `429 Too Many Requests` response until the window resets.
 - You can customize the keying strategy to rate-limit by IP, by a specific header (e.g., `Authorization`), or by any custom logic.

+### Throttling

+The `throttle` middleware simulates slow network conditions by limiting the bandwidth of responses.
+It works by chunking the response body and introducing delays between chunks, based on the configured rate.
+If streaming is not supported in the runtime, it falls back to delaying the entire response.

+- `rate` (required): Maximum bandwidth in bytes per second (e.g., `1024` for 1KB/sec).
+- `chunkSize` (optional): Size of each chunk in bytes (default: `16384`).
+- `key` (optional): Used to throttle per client; can be a header name or a custom function.

+How it works:
+- If the response body is a stream (Node.js `Stream` or browser/edge `ReadableStream`), the middleware splits it into chunks and delays each chunk to match the specified rate.
+- If the response body is not a stream (e.g., string, buffer), the middleware calculates the total delay needed to simulate the bandwidth and delays the response accordingly.
+- The middleware uses feature detection to choose the best throttling strategy for the current runtime.

+Limitations:
+- True stream throttling is only available in runtimes that support streaming APIs (Node.js, browser, edge).
+- In runtimes without streaming support, only total response delay is simulated, not progressive delivery.
+- The accuracy of throttling may vary depending on the runtime and timer precision.
+- Not intended for production use; designed for local development and testing.

 ## Extensibility